selfhoster1312/yunohost-rs/README.md

 OK                          OK (12.37s)  OK (0.04s)  yunohost user info --json test2
 ```

+To run the tests on your own Raspberry pi:

+- from bullseye or a distro with an equivalent glibc version
+- cross-compile and test directly with `./test.sh SERVER raspberrypi`

 ## Test something about the Python version

 It's complicated because it's all very interconnected.
 However, if you'd like to get a small subsystem, you can do something like this: